 Between 3 and 4 years old, your child will be asking lots of questions as they try to make sense of the world around them, and by the time they start school, they’ll be better at negotiating and solving problems that crop up in their play.
 You can:

-• Visit different places near to where you live, like the fire station, a building site, and the library
+- Visit different places near to where you live, like the supermarket, the park, and the library

-• Involve your child in everyday jobs like making the lunch or planting seeds.
+- Involve your child in day to day jobs like making the lunch, sweeping up or planting seeds.
 Talk to them about what’s involved and ask questions, for example, ‘What shall I use to cut up the apple?’
 Everyday situations are a good opportunity to explore mathematical ideas and language like halves and quarters, sharing equally, more than, less than

-• Look out for numbers and letters around and about, especially those that are important for them, such as their age, or the letter at the start of their name.
-They could have a go at making them from playdough
+- Look out for numbers and letters around and about, especially those that are important for them, such as their age, or the letter at the start of their name.
+They could have a go at making them from playdough.
+Take a look at this playdough recipe.

 Clever hands